 Centre of Balance Is located at the centre of mass, where the three axes intersect.
 Balance Point Is where the forces on the body are equal to the forces created by the dynamic body actions.
 Body Segments The body is divided into several sections; the upper body and lower body are two of the major segments.
 Vertical Axis Runs from the top of the body to the feet, through the balance point.
 Horizontal Axis Runs from side to side, through the balance point.
 Lateral Axis Runs from the front of the body to back of the body, through the balance point.
 Tilted One or more of the axes of rotation are less than 90 degrees to the direction of the rotation.
 Off Axis The rotation around the primary axis is tilted off of the axis.
 Direction of Travel The primary direction of travel is in the horizontal plane and through the balance point.
 There are lateral movements around the body segments during flexion and extension.
 Plane There are three planes which the body passes through during dynamic movement: the vertical plane, lateral plane and horizontal plane.
 Flexion decreasing the angle between the joint or body segments.
 Extension increasing the angle between the joint or body segments.
 Rotation increasing or decreasing the different angles between the body segments.
+Degrees of Rotation segments.
 Degrees of Rotation The number of rotations or part of rotations around an axis expressed in degree of rotation.

-Primary Axis the body actions to rotation on the first axis.
+Primary Axis The number of rotations or part of rotations around an axis expressed - The number of rotations or part of rotations around an axis expressed in degree of rotation.
+Primary Axis The number of rotations or part of rotations around an axis expressed in degree of rotation. the body actions to rotation on the first axis.

-Secondary Axis the body actions to rotation on an additional axis.

-Grabs With the body action of a flexion, a section or part of the ski is grabbed by the hand or hands.

-Holds With the body action of a flexion, a section or part of the ski or skis are grabbed by one or more hands and then held for a duration.